IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/about.md

 I am also a regular contributor for [ULTRA](https://www.ultraevolution.com) magazine.

-If you are interested in my current bioinformatcs work, information on the work of the Kouzarides Lab can be found [here](http://www2.gurdon.cam.ac.uk/~kouzarideslab/).
+If you are interested in my current bioinformatics work, information on the work of the Kouzarides Lab can be found [here](http://www2.gurdon.cam.ac.uk/~kouzarideslab/).

 ### Contact me